mytechnotalent/Python-For-Kids/README.md

 -> COMING SOON

-## Lesson 9: Python For Kids (Part 9: FUN With Talking Robots
+## Lesson 9: Python For Kids (Part 9: FUN With Talking Robots)
-This tutorial will step-by-step code a FUN robot talking program where our little microcontroller will talk to his new friend.
+This tutorial will step-by-step interact with a FUN talking robot where we can ask him questions and he will talk so us using his voice.

 -> COMING SOON